npcooley/Pseudogenes/README.md

 in bacterial genomes are bonafide genes**.
 The data present in this repo are mostly lightweight summary tables capable of fitting within github size restrictions.
-Scripts used to generate large initial data sets on the Open Science Grid are currently in the process of being added to this repo, while those data sets themselves are in the process of being deposited on zenodo.
-Summary data that is too large for github, but necessary to knit this README and it’s associated figures is enumerated in the `.gitignore` file for this repo and also present on [Zenodo](https://zenodo.org/record/8356318) under the DOI 10.5281/zenodo.8356318.
+Scripts used to generate large initial data sets on the Open Science Grid are present in the `OSG_Jobs` folder, while the data sets generated from those jobs are in the process of being deposited on zenodo.
+Summary data that is too large for github, but necessary to knit this README and it’s associated figures are enumerated in the `.gitignore` file for this repo and also present on [Zenodo](https://zenodo.org/record/8356318) under the DOI 10.5281/zenodo.8356318.